 To receive your free download, join our mailing list and never miss news, tips, promotions or discounts.

 Start by walking alongside collector Jim Landon on a rock hunting field trip as he looks for gem rough in “Montana Moonstone.”
 Next, you’ll follow Jim to the rock cutting and polishing workshop of his friend Mike Hahn, who explains how to select, orient, and cut the rough to get the best blue flash, the effect for which moonstone is known.
-Then, using the right lapidary equipment and lapidary supplies, he walks you through the cabbing process to produce three cut and polished moonstone cabochons.
+Then, using the right lapidary equipment and lapidary supplies, he’ll walk you through the cabbing process to produce three cut and polished moonstone cabochons.

 Finally, check in with gem lover and jewelry artist Noël Yovovich to design a piece of scenic moonstone and silver jewelry in “Moonlit Landscape Pin/Pendant.”
-In addition to showing you how to construct this piece, Noel also provides helpful tips on how best to back this exceptional stone to bring out its special glow even more.
+In addition to showing you how to construct this piece, Noël also provides helpful tips on how to best back this exceptional stone to bring out its special glow even more.

-How to Hunt Gems
+How to Hunt Gemstones

 The floating cloud that dances across a finished moonstone makes for a lovely and intriguing sight.
 In the start to this lapidary journey, you will learn about moonstone and the process for collecting quality lapidary stones.
 On a family claim in southwest Montana, Jim Landon and acquaintance Buzz Jones set out on a rock hunting expedition to locate, dig out, and examine potential lapidary rough moonstones.
 Follow their journey from searching for the blue flash among the ancient metamorphic rocks to extracting the stones.